 The Student Policy authorization form must be signed and turned in before course completion will be recorded.

 If a student needs to cancel their paid tuition/reservation, refunds will be issued as follows:

 - If a student has paid in full and withdraws prior to the first class session, a full refund will be given.
-Credit card payments will be fully refunded within 30 days of payment.
-Credit Card payments refunded after 90 days from the original payment will incur a $20 deduction from the refund amount.
+Credit Card payments refunded will incur a $50 deduction from the refund amount.